yutakobayashidev/chatgpt-summally-discord-bot/README.md

 This Discord bot uses OpenAI's ChatGPT API to retrieve text from URLs included in messages that have been reacted to with the 🔍 emoji, and then responds with a summary of the text.

+Also, for YouTube links, the transcript is read and summarized.

 ![Demo](https://user-images.githubusercontent.com/91340399/232278806-e6275b49-329a-4fe7-86eb-8b71beda4c92.png)

 ## Usage